chjdev/chjdev.github.io/_posts/2016-01-12-world-according-to-flickr.md

 (re)construction of geographical locations.
 For a first experiment I used a publicly available data set provided by Flickr that contains 100 million photos of which 49 million are geotagged.
 It can be found [here](http://yahoolabs.tumblr.com/post/89783581601/one-hundred-million-creative-commons-flickr-images).
 The dataset consists of 10 TSV files holding the information (like id, geotag, user, etc.) of 100.000 photos each.

 I used Apache Spark for the preprocessing of these files and converted it into a GraphX graph.

-* Edge between locations if at least 3 persons visited both
-* Locations are less then 10 degree apart
+An Edge between locations exists if at least 3 persons visited both and locations are less then 10 degree apart.

 {% highlight scala %}
 val geoTriplets = flickrRowsWithGeo